 Like its predecessor, this installation consists of a basketball game where two players fight a duel with two other opponents.
 Unlike the original title, Tournament Edition has several enhancements that vary from aesthetics to gameplay and even add replay value.

 The first of these changes is that there are now 27 teams, including all-star formations.
 Besides, there are at least three original players from each team, which now feature 25% of the NBA roster.
 Based on their real-life performance, all characters are assigned power, blocking, stealing, clutching, and passing attributes.
 Also, the game has the participation of Tim Kitzrow as the announcer.

 The gameplay, in general, is much more fluid, and the moves look more realistic than in the previous entry.
 Furthermore, it now features a practice mode, the ability for both players to choose the same team and to adapt to in-game situations by making substitutions.
 Finally, Tournament Edition is full of new dunks, several improvements, and secret powers that are disabled in competition mode.

 The colors of the title motivate fast and euphoric gameplay typical of basketball.
 Before starting to play, there are several colors in a gradient, exaggerated shapes, and giant letters.
-In the middle of the match, a medley of colors with an excessive saturation takes over the whole screen, accompanied by low but frenetic music.
+In the middle of the match, a medley of colors with an excessive saturation takes over the whole screen, accompanied by soft but frenetic music.

 Review by: Gustavo